Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 Buy GoldRush apple trees here

-• 2nd Pear tree - Kieffer
+• 2nd Pear trees - Kieffer

 Kieffer pear trees are ideal for wildlife planting.
 They are highly disease-resistant, self-fertile, and heavy-cropping, and the pears ripen in late fall.